5: Portable Real Estate Tax Break

 What it would cost the government:

-According to the Legislative Analyst’s Office, the state’s nonpartisan budgetary scorekeeper, local governments and school districts would lose $1 billion annually in foregone tax revenue.
+According to the Legislative Analyst’s Office, the state’s nonpartisan budgetary scorekeeper, local governments and school districts would lose $2 billion annually ($1 billion each) in foregone tax revenue.
 The state government would be required to backfill most of these costs, increasing state spending by a roughly equivalent amount.
 Some school districts in areas with high property taxes (roughly 5 percent across the state) would not be made entirely whole.

 Why it is on the ballot: